Raising Goats: Breeding and Kidding

 The best option is to find a buck available for a stud fee.
 You can talk to local farms, search Craigslist or contact your local Dairy Goat Association to find a stud.
 The genetics of your buck are just as important as the genetics of your doe.
 It is a good idea to breed your doe to a buck with better conformation than your does.
 This way, you will improve the genetics of your herd and the babies will have better udders, body shape, and temperament.

 Pregnant Doe?
 Now What?

-Your doe has come into heat and you have bred her with a buck.
-Now what?
+Your doe has come into heat, and you have bred her with a buck, now what?
 You have a couple of options when it comes to confirming the pregnancy.
 You can draw blood and send it off for a pregnancy test.
 You can have a vet do an ultrasound.
-Or you can simply assume that if your doe does not come back into heat in 21 days she is pregnant, and they treat her as such until she proves otherwise.
+Or you can simply assume that if your doe does not come back into heat in 21 days she is pregnant, and then treat her as such until she proves otherwise.

 Taking Care of Your Doe

 A goat's gestation period is about 150 days.
 Use this number when determining the due date, but be prepared for kidding at least a week ahead of time.
 During pregnancy, you will need to up the supplemental feed your doe receives.
 She will need about a pound of feed per day to keep her healthy.
 If she is currently milking, you will need to dry her off at least 2 months before kidding, if not more.
 Both pregnancy and milk production takes a lot out of your doe so the more time off, the more healthy she, and her kids, will be.
 She will also need a Tetanus booster about 4 weeks before she is due, so she can transfer some immunity to her kids.
 Make sure she has minerals available at all times to prevent a deficiency.